 Many former felons don’t realize this, but having a felony doesn’t automatically mean you can’t get student loans or go to college.
 Here is the process you need to follow:

-- Find the best college for you - Complete a search to find what colleges offer the program that you want and request information from them.
+- Find the best college for you – Complete a search to find what colleges offer the program that you want and request information from them.
 Your best bet for this task is to go to a local library or community college and ask for assistance.
 Once you have the right program and college selected, you should be ready to move on.

 - Fill out your FAFSA (Free Application For Federal Student Aid) – This is an application to see if you qualify for any grants that will reduce the cost of college.
 CLICK HERE

-- Follow Up - Once you have a college figured out and your loan situation all set, you can go to college!
+- Apply and Follow Up – Once you have a college figured out, have been accepted, and your loan situation all set, you can go to college!

 There are two extremely common thoughts that felons have when they consider going back to school.

 1. I can’t afford to go to school, it’s too expensive

 2. I can’t get accepted to college with a felony

 What if we told you that both of these thoughts are incorrect?

 First off, let’s discuss the idea that college is too expensive.

 While this is true (trust us, we could barely go to college for this same reason), did you know that there are many cases where you may receive financial aid to help pay for school?